How to Make a Custom Cover Page in Microsoft Word

 Add Some Style With a Cover Page

 A cover page is one of the best ways to stylize your document.
 But is it one of the more underused features of Microsoft Word?
 A Microsoft Word document is often bland.
-So, do consider the merits…
+Consider the merits:

 - A cover page gives the reader a quick visual of the content inside.